 The Rainbow Scholarship awards deserving lesbian, gay, bisexual, transgender, and queer (LGBTQ+) students who aim to participate in high-quality, rigorous education abroad programs.
 To be considered for the Rainbow Scholarship, applicants must self-identify on the Fund for Education Abroad (FEA) scholarship application.

 At HI USA, we think travel should be as much about making a difference in the world as it is about seeing it.
 That’s why we’ve created Explore the World Travel Scholarships.
-Recipients receive $2,000 to help finance their international trip that includes an educational or service component.
+Recipients receive $2,000 to help finance their international trip which includes an educational or service component.

 This scholarship recognizes recipients of the Study Abroad Quality Funds Scholarships for participation in an MSU study abroad program.
 The scholarship is funded by a grant from the MSU Quality Funds.
-The grant recognizes that few students with disabilities participate in study abroad programs or international travel, activities that lead to acquisition of important personal skills and knowledge resulting in a more competitive resume for a future job market.
+The grant recognizes that few students with disabilities participate in study abroad programs or international travel, activities that lead to the acquisition of important personal skills and knowledge resulting in a more competitive resume for a future job market.
 Students participating in the program who are selected to receive this scholarship will be awarded $2,000.
 While applicants to any MSU study abroad program are eligible to apply, priority is given to applicants who have been approved to participate in the Disability in a Diverse Society program.